mkechagia/Catcher/README.md

 Tool that combines static exception propagation and search-based software testing to automatically detect (and generate test cases) for API misuses in Java client programs.

+# Evaluation Replication Instructions

+We chose to evaluate Catcher using an empirical approach.
+This consisted of cross-checking reported misuses with the source code of the selected projects.
+To replicate our results, we have included the following files for your viewing:

+1. The files that contain the identified misuses for the subjects of our study are provided in data/apitestgen/evaluation/experiment.
+The erec.json file for each subject contains the misuses reported by Catcher.
+2. We have also included the source code for each subject in the form of jar files in data/apitestgen/evaluation/subjects.

 # Execution